caitlinraymond12/caitlinraymond12.github.io/_portfolio/portfolio.md

 ---

 ## Quick Overview
-I worked on this project over the course of a few months during Spring 2025 as a project for my Data Structures class.
+I worked on this project over the course of a few months during Spring 2024 as a project for my Data Structures class.
 The idea of it is to create a calculator that can calculate any number no matter how large, the only limitation being the avaliable memory on the computer you are using.
 How it works is instead of storing the numbers as integers, which uses 4 bytes of memory space, the numbers are stored as characters, using only 1 byte, and calculations are performed on the numbers using the ASCII value of the character.

 ## Creating My Own Vector

 In this project, I created and utilized my own vector.
-It works exaclty the same way as the #include <vector> works.
+It functions the same way as the #include <vector>, with a few adjustments.
 One difference being the vector[x] and vector.at(x) functions.
 In the #include <vector> heading, using vector[x] will not check first if x is within the range of the vector, and could lead to someone accessing a part of memeory that they shouldn't.
 In my function, vector[x] will check if that x is within range of the vector, and will throw and error if it is not.

 ```cpp